Experience the entire SurePrep tax process from start to finish.

 Once the new mobile 1040 tax technology has been implemented, firms should regularly follow up with clients to ensure these solutions have staying power.
 SurePrep always schedules a post-tax season meeting with clients to identify any challenges and formulate plans for fine-tuning implementation.
 Gathering feedback and making needed adjustments is important for the longevity of any technology solution.

 After the first tax season, firms will develop a good feel for the benefits, challenges, and expected ROI that come with the switch.

 A key indicator of organizational maturity is the ability to adapt when needed.
 The best approach is a bold one that lays thorough groundwork to make transition effective and worthwhile.
 Partial change may seem safer up front, but it will only lead to issues further down the road.
 A committed, “all in” approach has the highest success rate.
 This philosophy is especially important when implementing technological change—particularly client-facing technology.
 TaxCaddy users have responded very positively, finding it quicker, more convenient, and more flexible than the traditional paper organizer.
 In research collected by TechValidate, a third-party survey provider, 97% agreed with the following statement:

 By offering technology options like TaxCaddy, my tax professional demonstrates that he/she wants to improve my experience as a client.

 In today’s world, your clients expect the same time-saving technological conveniences they receive from banks, hotels, airlines, restaurants, and various financial service providers.
-Streamlining your 1040 client collaboration with TaxCaddy is a terrific way to increase your firm’s efficiency and improve client service.
+Streamlining your 1040 taxpayer collaboration with TaxCaddy is a terrific way to increase your firm’s efficiency and improve client service.